Mueller was appointed in May 2017 to investigate Russian interference with the 2016 presidential election

 - A bipartisan group of senators introduces legislation that would make it harder

-for Mueller to be fired for investigating Russian meddling in the 2016 election.
-The Special Counsel Independence and Integrity Act protects Mueller by ensuring the special counsel can only be fired for "good cause" by a senior Justice Department official.
+for Mueller to be fired.
+The Special Counsel Independence and Integrity Act protects Mueller by ensuring he can only be fired for "good cause" by a senior Justice Department official.